 Definition: Gross enrollment ratios are "the ratio of total enrollment, regardless of age, to the population of the age group that officially corresponds to the level of education shown".
-"Primary education provides children with basic reading, writing, and mathematics skills along with an elementary understanding of such subjects as history, geography, natural science, social science, art, and music."160 Secondary education "completes the provision of basic education that began at the primary level, and aims at laying the foundations for lifelong learning and human development, by offering more subject- or skill-oriented instruction using more specialized teachers."161
+"Primary education provides children with basic reading, writing, and mathematics skills along with an elementary understanding of such subjects as history, geography, natural science, social science, art, and music."152 Secondary education "completes the provision of basic education that began at the primary level, and aims at laying the foundations for lifelong learning and human development, by offering more subject- or skill-oriented instruction using more specialized teachers."153

 Description: Gross enrollment ratios are indicative of the capacity of each level of a country's education system.
 However, a high ratio can also be produced by a substantial number of overage children registered in each grade as a result of repetition or late entry instead of reflecting a successful education system.
-Net enrollment ratios exclude overage and underage students and thus more accurately reflect the education system's capacity and efficiency.162
+Net enrollment ratios exclude overage and underage students and thus more accurately reflect the education system's capacity and efficiency.154

-However, as Primary school enrollment (% gross) has at least sufficient data until 2017/2018, whereas Primary school enrollment (% net) has more gaps in the data for certain countries and certain years, we employed gross ratios.
-163
+However, as Primary school enrollment (% gross) has at least sufficient data until 2017/2018, whereas Primary school enrollment (% net) has more gaps in the data for certain countries and certain years, we employed gross ratios.155

 To assess the degree and level of education in a given country, we will employ the aggregated score of primary and secondary school enrollment (% gross).
 This will be indicative of the general level of education among the country's population.
+As not all countries that have data on primary school enrollment also contain data on secondary school enrollment, for some countries the gross percentage of primary school enrollment will be multiplied to substitute the lack of data in the gross percentage of secondary school enrollment.